Home > Blog >

 What Are the Risks of Continuing Without Additional Support?

 Remember that “family” is the first word in “family caregiver.”
-You were a family member long before you became the primary caregiver, and that relationship will always be the most important.
-You don’t want caregiving responsibilities to strain your family relationships, either with the care recipient or other loved ones.
+You were a family member long before you became a caregiver, and that connection is an ongoing priority.
+It’s important to seek support before the caregiver-recipient relationship starts to overwhelm the family bond.

 A person sitting at the bedside of an elderly person, administering medication.